nsursock/crackingdacode-node18/src/blog/dim-lights-illumination.md

       link: https://apple.co/3FXZcqU
 ---

-There's no doubt perfection doesn't exist in this world.
-Of course, this is debatable, but history teaches us that humanity is about eating, reproducing, and evolving.
-Will we ever reach the dizzy heights of that dreamed-of world?
+Perfection undeniably eludes our world.
+While debatable, history demonstrates that humanity's essence lies in sustenance, procreation, and evolution.
+The question arises: Can we ever attain the lofty aspirations of our envisioned utopia?

-Anyway, we must identify the level of consciousness that created all the problems down here on Earth.
-I think it's pretty clear religion explained to us that we are here to redeem ourselves.
-So guilt engineered our current state of affairs.
+Moreover, it is imperative to fathom the level of consciousness that underlies the challenges we face on Earth.
+Religion has often conveyed the idea of redemption, implying that guilt has contributed to our current state of affairs.

-Have you noticed that most of us have trouble digesting things during our lives?
-Does this make the liver the most vital organ of the indispensable organs (heart, liver, pancreas, lungs, kidneys, and brain) instead of the heart?
+Have you observed that many struggle to assimilate life's complexities?
+Could this position the liver as the most pivotal organ among the vital ones, such as the heart, liver, pancreas, lungs, kidneys, and brain?

-The illumination I had is that we're all immensely resentful.
-Which means we have a problem with respect.
-What's so troubling in our past that we all finish in a retirement facility?
-Dim the lights, and let's try to guess.
+An illuminating insight emerges: a pervasive undercurrent of resentment within us, signifying a broader issue related to respect.
+What historical tribulations have culminated in many finding themselves in retirement facilities?
+Dimming the lights may provide a pathway to speculation.

-## Have You Been Unfortunately Careless With Someone Delicate?
+## Have You Acted Inadvertently Negligent Towards a Sensitive Individual?

 <aside class="md:-mr-56 md:float-right w-full md:w-2/3 md:px-8">
   <img x-intersect.once.ratio-0="$el.src = $el.dataset.src" class="rounded-lg" alt="homeless person sleeping" data-src="https://images.unsplash.com/photo-1640536099247-9ff490b0c297?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&q=80&w=800&h=600">
 </aside>

-We all have that friend who needs extra attention.
-They need to be put on a pedestal.
-Most of the time, this is a request from your crush, but some people are more important than others.

-Technically, those people are assimilated as babies.
-They need extra care, and they always have to be monitored.
-You can't let someone be important without surveillance!
-What if that person does something against the values they revere?

-It's not about silver or gold.
-It's about love and how positive you can get by having a balanced relationship with people.
-Some people are like taxmen: "There's 10 for you, 90 for me."
+We all have acquaintances who require additional attention and may seek a prominent place in our lives.
+Often, such requests stem from romantic interests, but certain individuals carry more significance than others.

+In essence, these individuals are akin to infants, necessitating heightened care and perpetual vigilance.
+Bestowing importance upon someone comes with the inherent responsibility of oversight.
+What if their actions contradict the values they hold dear?

+It's important to note that this pertains not to material wealth but to the quality of relationships and the positive impact that can be achieved through maintaining a harmonious equilibrium.
+Some individuals exhibit a mindset akin to tax collectors, adopting the stance of '10 for you, 90 for me.'

-Trust the princess: if she says you're too sexy for your hat, does that mean you have no taste in clothing?
-Or should she forget about her awful taste dating from the Victorian era?
+Consider the counsel of the princess: if she suggests that your attire is overly alluring, does it imply a lack of discernment in your fashion choices?
+Alternatively, should she reconsider her tastes, perhaps influenced by the Victorian era?

-## Did You Make Your Friends Bored With A Safe Bet?
+## Have You Bored Your Friends with Safe Decisions?

 <aside class="md:-ml-56 md:float-left w-full md:w-2/3 md:px-8">
   <img x-intersect.once.ratio-0="$el.src = $el.dataset.src" class="rounded-lg" alt="digicode" data-src="https://images.unsplash.com/photo-1634224143538-ce0221abf732?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&q=80&w=800&h=600">
 </aside>

-Being alive is taking risks.
-When I was 25, I was worried about the geopolitical situation in the Middle East following 9/11, and what would happen if I worked in banking.
-I decided to go for it, and, if anything went wrong, revert to a student lifestyle, when I was blooming.
+Existence necessitates embracing risks.
+At the age of 25, concerns surrounding the Middle East's geopolitical instability post-9/11 and the potential consequences of a career in banking weighed on my mind.
+Despite these apprehensions, I resolved to move forward, with the fallback option of returning to the more carefree days of my academic life.

-What happened after 2005 was awful, and I'm still reeling from that period.
-The atmosphere created by terrorist attacks, political assassinations, preventive wars, and the stress of succeeding was too much to handle.
+The years that ensued after 2005 proved to be arduous.
+The backdrop was marred by terrorist attacks, political assassinations, preemptive conflicts, and the relentless pressures of achievement, making it a period difficult to endure.

-Yet in 2010, everything unfolded, and the rewards were great.
-I was greeted as a local hero in my neighborhood.
-The president made the trip to my house, and the left and the right decided to support me for the next 5 years.
+However, the turning point came in 2010, ushering in significant rewards.
+I received a hero's welcome in my community, with even the President visiting my home.
+Support transcended political divides, fostering unity between the left and right.

-Even God manifested himself with Nature showing clear signs of communion.
-For example, one day I was listening to Jimi Hendrix's song I Don't Live Today.
-When the sentence "No Sun Coming Through My Window" played, a ray of light appeared to brighten my day.
-Coincidence?
+Signs of divine presence seemed to intermingle with the natural world.
+On one occasion, while listening to Jimi Hendrix's 'I Don't Live Today,' a fortuitous ray of light brightened my day as the lyrics 'No Sun Coming Through My Window' played.
+Was this a mere coincidence?

-## Did You Give The Silent Treatment To Your Loved Ones?
+## Have You Employed the Silent Treatment with Your Beloved?

 <aside class="md:-mr-56 md:float-right w-full md:w-2/3 md:px-8">
   <img x-intersect.once.ratio-0="$el.src = $el.dataset.src" class="rounded-lg" alt="empty chair in nature" data-src="https://images.unsplash.com/photo-1558510947-120fa64c6e8f?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&q=80&w=800&h=600">
 </aside>

-Conflict to me is like a summer day: silent because there's too much to say.
-Or maybe it makes me amused to choose my battles.
-In any case, conflict is everywhere, even maybe in your psyche.
+Conflict, to me, resembles a summer's day—silent, owing to the multitude of unspoken thoughts.
+Alternatively, it might amuse me as I select my battles.
+Regardless, conflict pervades various aspects of existence, potentially even within one's psyche.

-At the moment, there's a war raging inside me because I'm trying to decide if I should rest and digest or fight or flight.
-On the one hand, I'm not satisfied with my life, and the anger gives me energy making it hard to rest.
-On the other hand, I worked so hard during the past years to free myself from those chains.
+Presently, an internal struggle rages within, as I grapple with the decision to rest and contemplate or to engage in a fight-or-flight response.
+On one hand, dissatisfaction with my life fuels my restlessness, with anger providing an unsettling surge of energy that hinders rest.
+On the other hand, I've invested considerable effort in recent years to liberate myself from self-imposed constraints.

-What does it imply to be a private investigator?
-Most of the time, you're in high-pressure situations, and it can make you intolerant to exercise in the long run.

-When I dance naked in front of my pets, 5 seconds later I'm breathless.

-## Did You Guess The Rest Or Should I Be Fucking Explicit?
+The role of a private investigator demands constant exposure to high-pressure situations, which may ultimately erode one's tolerance for physical activity.

+An intriguing observation arises: while dancing unclothed before my pets, I find myself breathless a mere five seconds later.

+## Guessed It All or Should I Clarify Further?

 <aside class="md:-ml-56 md:float-left w-full md:w-2/3 md:px-8">
   <img x-intersect.once.ratio-0="$el.src = $el.dataset.src" class="rounded-lg" alt="bowl full of pearls" data-src="https://images.unsplash.com/photo-1458336458944-27b9f90c7f38?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&q=80&w=800&h=600">
 </aside>

-All in all, if you can't make assumptions from what people tell you, then I don't know how I can help you.
-It's one thing to be lucid and have a clear mind; it's another thing not to get the implications of life.
+In conclusion, if one cannot deduce meaning from people's statements, it presents a challenge I find difficult to address.
+Clarity of thought and the ability to grasp life's implications are distinct qualities.

-For example, when the state told me that "I wasn't far from the electric chair" after the 2015 terror attacks, I knew they would crave information.
-Who was responsible for this bloodbath?
+For instance, following the 2015 terror attacks, when authorities warned me that I was 'not far from the electric chair,' I recognized their appetite for information regarding the perpetrators of that tragedy.

-Another example is when someone told me I was Jesus when I was 30 years old.
-I knew this would imply I would only have 3 years to live.

-I'm still here, but it isn't easy.
-Confusion is nothing new.
-Try to guess the rest, you will render life smoother.
+Another case involved someone suggesting I was akin to Jesus at the age of 30, implying a limited time remaining.
+I've exceeded that timeline, though the journey remains challenging.
+Confusion is a constant companion.
+Attempt to infer the rest; it may lead to a smoother life.

 ```
 [Intro]